marwahfaraj/Automobile_Price_Prediction/README.md

 - Specifications:
   - The Rear wheel drive are most expensive car in this dataset.
   - Curb weight increase the price increases, especially when fuel type is diesel.
-- By using dffrient Machine Learning algorthims, Gradienit Bossting Regressor gave the best acuracy score 86.6%.
+- By using different Machine Learning algorithms, Gradient Boosting Regressor gave the best accuracy score 86.6%.

 ## Further Study